Heebron/traefikAuth/README.md

 ```

 This policy file authorizes only those presenting client certificates with an O of 'Family' and a CN that matches
 'Fred Flintstone' or 'Wilma Flintstone'.
+The match rule for the Host header, sni match, allows any host value.

 ## Systemd